 - identify which part of project needs to be done/procured from outside and how to go about it (who else can do what my team cannot?)

 - critically identify stakeholders (who are impacted by this project?)

 If you wanted some help in remembering them, here’s a mnemonic that has helped me.
 Either use this one, or make one of your own!

-“Integrating Scope and Time will Cost our Quality Human Resources to Communicate with a Risk of Procuring Stakeholders!”.
+“Integrating Scope and Schedule will Cost our Quality Resources to Communicate with a Risk of Procuring Stakeholders!”.

 If this didn’t make sense, it probably serves the purpose of a mnemonic – a phrase that is a bit wacky, silly or outrageous.
 The trick is to make it out of the ordinary so the mind remembers it easily. 🙂

 Here is a mind map to understand these knowledge areas –

 Figure 1: The Project Management Domain Knowledge Buckets